About the exhibition:

-'What is Life' exhibition is a two-venue exhibition that will run in Wexford County Council buildings and Wexford Arts Centre, from 23rd July – 7th September 2018.
+'War Changes Its Address: The Aleppo Paintings' exhibition is an exhibition that will run in Wexford County Council buildings from 29th October – 3rd December 2018.

-Exhibition reception will take place Friday 20th July at 5.00pm in Wexford County Hall, Carricklawn followed by an exhibition talk at Wexford Arts Centre at 7.00pm.
+Exhibition reception will take place Friday 26th October at 5.00pm in Wexford County Hall, Carricklawn.

 For further details please contact